ibm-cloud-docs/sdk-handbook/tools/devtools.md

 ### Java
 {: #java-package}

-Your Java SDK should publish its artifacts on [JCenter](https://bintray.com/bintray/jcenter) and [Maven Central](https://search.maven.org/).
+Your Java SDK should publish its artifacts on [Maven Central](https://search.maven.org/).
 It is recommended that artifacts use a Maven groupId of `com.ibm.cloud`.

 ### Python
 {: #python-package}